neondatabase/autoscaling/ARCHITECTURE.md

 ## Repository structure

 * `build/` — scripts for building the scheduler (`autoscale-scheduler`) and `autoscaler-agent`
+* `cluster-autoscaler/` — patch and Dockerfile for building a NeonVM-compatible [cluster-autoscaler]
 * `cmd/` — entrypoints for the `autoscaler-agent`, VM informant, and scheduler plugin.
 Very little functionality implemented here.
 (See: `pkg/agent`, `pkg/informant`, and `pkg/plugin`)
 * `deploy/` — YAML files used during cluster init.
 Of these, only the following two are manually